themikejr/neo-mikepedia/Mikepedia/∴-PKM.md

 # ∴ PKM

-PKM, or [Personal Knowledge Management](./Personal-Knowledge-Management.md) is an emerging field of practice where knowledge workers and enthusiasts construct workflows for [Collecting](./Collecting-Information.md), [Developing](./Developing-Knowledge.md), and [Producing Knowledge](./Producing-Knowledge.md).
+PKM, or [Personal Knowledge Management](./Personal-Knowledge-Management.md) is an emerging field of practice where knowledge workers and enthusiasts construct workflows for [Collecting](./Collecting-Information.md), [Developing](./Developing-Knowledge.md), and [Sharing Knowledge](./Sharing-Knowledge.md).
 Despite all the geeky goodness in debating workflows and tools, perhaps the largest benefit of a PKM practice is engaging in [Active Thinking](./active-thinking.md).

 At the risk of developing [Meta Expertise](./Meta-Expertise.md), I create notes about PKM as I pursue these practices myself.
 I'm also developing a list of [resources for exploring PKM](./Resources-for-Exploring-PKM.md).